 Yandex Cloud

-A node group is a group of VMs in a Managed Service for Kubernetes cluster that have the same configuration and run the user's containers.
+A node group is a group of VMs in a Managed Service for Kubernetes cluster that have the same configuration and run user containers.

-Before creating a node group, create a Managed Service for Kubernetes cluster first and make sure that the cloud has enough free resources.
+Before creating a node group, create a Managed Service for Kubernetes cluster first and make sure your cloud has enough resources.

 Management console